 As far as legal aspects are concerned, you can join another company but on morality background – it is not good to break the offer.
-However, last decision will be yours but suggestion would be to join the first company.
+However, the last decision will be yours but a suggestion would be to join the first company.

 I suffered from illness and got hospitalized.
 Am I eligible to ask for the paid leaves and charges incurred in getting well?

 If the company offers the medical expenses and has mentioned the same in the bond, then you have all the rights to ask for the medical charges.
-However, it is the right of the candidate and duty of the company to provide paid leaves if the employee is absent due to health issues.
+However, it is the right of the candidate and the duty of the company to provide paid leaves if the employee is absent due to health issues.
 However, you should have all the documents ready with you to confirm and authorize your illness.

 I have a notice period of 45 days but another company wants me to join within 4 days.
 Can I force my current employer to relieve me within 30 days?

 This is both, morally and legally, not correct to pressurize your current employer to relieve you before the notice period.
-However, you can request the employer to relieve you before it but the same completely depends upon the on the company to accept your request or not.
+However, you can request the employer to relieve you before it but the same completely depends upon the company to accept your request or not.

-An employee should always consider these HR related questions while searching for a second job or before going for an interview.
+An employee should always consider these HR-related questions while searching for a second job or before going for an interview.